-At Greasby Infant School we aim to promote early identification of children who have SEN in order to enable them to reach their potential.
-A child is deemed to have SEN if he/she has significantly greater difficulty in learning than the majority of children in their age group.
+At Greasby Infant School we aim to promote early identification of children who have SEND in order to enable them to reach their potential.
+A child is deemed to have SEND if he/she has significantly greater difficulty in learning than the majority of children in their age group.

-Class teachers work in partnership with parents, and where necessary other agencies, to ensure that children with SEN are provided with an individually tailored education that will facilitate the best possible progress.
+Class teachers work in partnership with parents, and where necessary other agencies, to ensure that children with SEND are provided with a carefully tailored education that will facilitate the best possible progress.

-For more information about the School Offer from Greasby Infant School and how we can support your child please click on the 'frequently asked questions' link.
+For more information about the School Offer from Greasby Infant School and how we can support your child please see the 'frequently asked questions' section below.